vonfreiren/vonfreiren.github.io/_posts/en/2022-10-13-algorand_governance_period_5.md

 background: '/img/posts/algorand_5/algorand.jpg'
 thumbnail: '/img/posts/algorand_5/algorand.jpg'
 image: '/img/posts/algorand_5/algorand.jpg'
 description: "The Algorand Governance Period is about to start.
-These are some of the most important topics to consider, including some of the most important wallets in this blockchan"
+These are some of the most important topics to consider, including some of the most important wallets in this blockchain"
 tags: Crypto
 lang: en